Cursor

 Activate in Cursor

-Open a chat in Cursor and enable the One Horizon tool if it's not already active.
+Open a chat in Cursor and enable the One Horizon tool if it is not already active.
 Try asking "show my planned work for this week".

 The first call may take a moment to load.
-Cursor will prompt you to authenticate - just follow the browser window to log in and verify the connection.
+Cursor prompts you to authenticate.
+Follow the browser window to sign in and authorize the connection.

 What you can ask Cursor